zblz/naima/docs/installation.rst

 Installation
 ------------

-The lastest stable version can be installed through pip (You may need to use ``sudo`` if you want to install it system-wide, or the flag ``--user`` to install only for the current user)::
+The latest stable version can be installed through pip (You may need to use ``sudo`` if you want to install it system-wide, or the flag ``--user`` to install only for the current user)::